Llangrove

-Llangrove is a small village in the civil parish of Llangarron in southwest Herefordshire within seven miles of Ross-on-Wye (Herefordshire, England) and Monmouth (Monmouthshire, Wales).
+Llangrove is a small village in the civil parish of Llangarron, located in southwestern part of Herefordshire, England.
+It lies approximately seven miles from both Ross-on-Wye in Herefordshire and Monmouth in Monmouthshire,Wales.

-The village has a pub, The Royal Arms, a school, Llangrove CE Academy, a village hall, and a church, Christ Church.
-The village did have a shop and post office.
+The village contains a pub (The Royal Arms), a church of England primary school (Llangrove CE Academy), a village hall and a Anglican Christ Church.
+It formerly had a shop and a post office.

-The village of Llangrove has had many names and spellings, Langrove, Longrove, Longgrove, Longuegroue, Long-grove, Long Grove.
-In the 14th and 15th centuries the village was referred to as 'Longegrove', but the early parish registers of Llangarron mention 'Long Grove'.
-By the 1850s the spelling had changed to Llangrove.
-In 1862 a local directory referred to 'Llangrove Common'.
-The parish records from Llangarron (before there was a church at Llangrove) refer to the burial of 'Elizabeth Evans of the Grove'.
-In fact, the older residents of the village, now departed, always spoke of 'living on the Grove'.
+The village of Llangrove has been known by many different names and spellings over time, including Langrove, Longrove, Longgrove, Longuegroue, Long-grove, Long Grove.
+The earliest documented form, from 1372, is “Longegroue”, for example in reference to underwood of 100 acres.
+Later, the early parish registers of Llangarron recorded Long Grove.
+Later, the early parish registers of Llangarron recorded Long Grove.In 1862, a local directory referred to 'Llangrove Common'.
+Parish records (from before there was a church at Llangrove) record the burial of Elizabeth Evans of the Grove.
+Older residents recalled living on the Grove.